 Types of Treatment Offered at SUWS of the Carolinas

-In the Phoenix Outdoor track at our treatment center, the wilderness is the forefront of treatment and the 12-step structure is infused into the daily activities of its students.
-The 12-step therapy approach puts many tools in a student’s toolbox along with motivational enhancement, cognitive behavioral therapy, dialectical behavior therapy, neuro- feedback and supplemental activities such as equine assisted therapy, yoga, mindfulness and meditation practices.
+In the Phoenix Outdoor Program at SUWS, the wilderness is the forefront of treatment and the 12-step structure is infused into the daily activities of its students.
+12-step exposure puts many tools in a student’s toolbox along with motivational enhancement, cognitive behavioral therapy, dialectical behavior therapy, neuro- feedback and supplemental activities such as yoga, mindfulness and meditation practices.

-Throughout this treatment process, our staff provides guidance and helps students see a solution to their internal and external struggles through the framework of the 12-step therapy approach.
-We have found that students in the Phoenix Outdoor track are easily able to attach meaning to the activities and structure they encounter, which enables them to use those metaphors as powerful tools of introspection and guidance.
-Some of the therapeutic activities offered through the Phoenix Outdoor track, for the treatment of alcohol abuse, include:
+Throughout this treatment process, our staff provides guidance and helps students see a solution to their internal and external struggles through the framework of the 12-step program.
+We have found that students in the Phoenix program are easily able to attach meaning to the activities and structure they encounter, which enables them to use those metaphors as powerful tools of introspection and guidance.
+Some of the therapeutic activities offered through the Phoenix Program, for the treatment of substance abuse, include:

-Individual therapy: Each student in our Phoenix Outdoor track receives individual counseling sessions with a licensed mental health professional on a regular basis.
+Individual therapy: Each student in our Phoenix Program receives individual counseling sessions with a licensed mental health professional at least two times per week.
 Through individual therapy your child can work through any emotional issues he or she may be struggling with and can continue to work on the skills needed to remain sober.

-Group therapy: Group therapy in the Phoenix Outdoor track at our wilderness treatment center focuses on alcohol abuse topics and the 12-step model for recovery.
+Group therapy: Group therapy in the Phoenix Program at our treatment center focuses on substance abuse topics and the 12-step model for recovery.
 Possible group topics may include relapse prevention, anger management, and social skills development.

-Family therapy: Throughout the duration of a student’s stay at our treatment center, parents will participate in weekly calls with a therapist who will update them on their child’s progress and treatment status.
+Family therapy: Throughout the duration of a student’s stay at SUWS, parents will participate in weekly calls with a therapist who will update them on their child’s progress and treatment status.
 Because we firmly believe that family members should also be making positive changes in their lives, we also provide a two-day family workshop for parents, which is designed to foster awareness of their own behaviors.
-We also offer a 10-week series of webinar classes where parents can learn more about wilderness therapy, alcohol abuse, and the recovery process.
+We also offer a 10-week series of webinar classes where parents can learn more about wilderness therapy, substance abuse, and the recovery process.

 - 12-step meetings